Club 57 (nightclub): Later years, closure and legacy

 Ann Magnuson left her position as manager of Club 57 soon after forming the band Pulsallama, and just before being cast in The Hunger with David Bowie."
 Andy Rees took over, bringing Marc Shaiman and Scott Wittman.

 In 1981 Steve Mass of the Mudd Club began showing up at Club 57, and began hiring members of the Club 57 crowd to help acquire part of that scene.
 Haring was later hired to curate shows at the Mudd Club.

-Club 57 closed in the early 1980s – "around 1983", according to Magnuson – after the community of artists moved on to larger and more expensive venues, and many concurrently began to suffer from AIDS.
+Club 57 closed in the early 1980s – "around 1983", according to Magnuson – after the community of artists moved on to larger and more expensive venues.

-Since its closure, the building is now a voluntary not-for-profit behavioral health and primary care clinic.
+Since Club 57’s closure, the building that once housed has become a voluntary not-for-profit behavioral health and primary care clinic.

 The club was the subject of Club 57: Film, Performance, and Art in the East Village, 1978–1983, an exhibition held at the Museum of Modern Art in 2017.